 In 2000, Marcia became the state Adult Basic Education director in South Dakota under the Department of Labor.
 Currently, she serves as the State Adult Education Director under the Wyoming Community College Commission.

-The Align and Redesign effort is the foundation we are setting to prepare adult education programs, administrators and staff to make the tremendous paradigm shift required under WIOA.
+The Align and Redesign effort is the foundation we set to prepare adult education programs, administrators and staff to make the tremendous paradigm shift required under WIOA.
 My vision is to build a new more responsive educational system that engages adult students as equal partners in building their next economic opportunities and to strengthen their self-sufficiency.

 TROY TALLABAS has a Bachelor’s degree in Technical Management with a focus in Project Management and is an avid believer in continuous, lifelong education.
 He is a youth sports coach and enjoys fitness activities, mountain biking, fishing, camping and motorcycles.
 He has been Wyoming’s HSEC Program Manager since January 2011 and assumed leadership of Wyoming Family Literacy in August 2013.
 He is humbled to lead from a strong faith-based position of integrity and service.

 Troy graduated from high school and joined the Unites States Air Force hoping to see the world while defending our nation.
 He earned the U.S. Air Force Meritorious Service Medal and the U.S. Air Force Commendation medal while serving in a combat zone, the National Defense Service Medal twice, the U.S. Coast Guard's, “Spirit of the Chief" award the... highest Coast Guard Enlisted leadership award, and he was the Peterson AFB First Sergeant Of The Year for 2007.
 He retired from active duty in 2010.